 Several natural factors, such as rainfall (Rahardjo et al., 2016) and earthquakes (Faisal et al., 2023), as well as soils with specific behaviors such as clayshale (Lesmana et al., 2022), collapsible soils (Zhao et al., 2024), liquefiable soils (Bahsan et al., 2021), and expansive soils (Muntohar et al., 2020), can result in building damage and even structural failure, which causes losses.
-One of the damages that often occurs in Indonesia is due to expansive soils, because of its wide distribution.
+One of the damages that often occurs in Indonesia is due to expansive soils because of its wide distribution.
 Expansive soils are problematic soils that can swell and shrink due to fluctuations in water content.
-This behavior has an impact on changes in soil volume.
-Expansion occurs due to an increase in soil volume from an increase in water content.
+This behavior directly affects changes in soil volume, with expansion occurring when the water content increases and the soil volume expands.
 In contrast, shrinkage will occur when the water content decreases, decreasing the soil volume.
-In the case of geotechnical engineering, the swelling and shrinkage of expansive soils result in damage and failure of underground structures, such as road damage, reduced bearing capacity of foundation, and slope failure.
+In the case of geotechnical engineering, the swelling and shrinkage of expansive soils result in damage and failure of underground structures, such as road damage, reduced bearing capacity of the foundation, and slope failure.
 Identification of swelling potential and swelling pressure was carried out to determine the magnitude of changes in volume and resulting lifting force which can be used as information and an initial description of expansive soil behavior at a location.
 The existence of seasonal differences in expansive soil locations will result in changes in water content.
-Under these conditions, the identification of mechanical properties by considering climatic factors is essential to do because climate is one of the basic principles that influence the swelling behavior that occurs in soil (Day, 1999).
+Under these circumstances, it is essential to consider climatic factors when identifying mechanical properties, because climate is one of the fundamental factors that influence the swelling behavior in soil (Day, 1999).
 Therefore, it is essential to model the wetting-drying cycle to identify long-term swelling potential.
-To date, considerable work has been done to identify the mechanichal properties of expansive soils, considering changes in rainy and dry climates through wetting-drying cycle modeling.
+To date, considerable work has been done to identify the mechanical properties of expansive soils, considering changes in rainy and dry climates through wetting-drying cycle modeling.